SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL_JSON.md

 - **metadata**: Stores metadata information such as colors, train categories, etc.
 - **freeFloatingTexts**: Contains any freely placed texts in the Netzgrafik, notes.
 - **labels**: Represents labels associated with nodes or trainruns.
-- **labelGroups**: Groups labels together for easier management and to classify the labels into trainrun labels, node labels and note labes,.
+- **labelGroups**: Groups labels together for easier management and to classify the labels into trainrun labels, node labels and note labels,.
 - **filterData**: Contains data related to filtering the Netzgrafik.

 This is the basic data structure to represent the various elements in a JSON description.
 You can populate each element with the specific data relevant to your scenario.